JonathanMcCormickJr/OSSP-CS/Term-04/satan/the-king-james-bible-NOTES.md

 **"Your eyes shall be opened,"**
   * "3:7 And the eyes of them both were opened,"

 **"Ye shall be as gods, knowing good and evil."**
   * "3:22 And the LORD God said, Behold, the man is become as one of us, to know good and evil..."

-The BAD consequences happen as a result of God's arbitrary authority, NOT Satan's influence.
+The BAD consequences happen as a result of God's arbitrary authority.

 God--as the divine emperor--decides to set the death penalty for disobedience, despite there being no victim.
 He also sets this penalty as being due on the same "day" as the offense took place.
 However, he says it in such a way that it could be interpreted as the fruit itself causing death, perhaps like a sort of poisonous fruit.